BrandonHannan/SoftwareFrameworksAssignment/README.md

 ### Architecture Overview
 - `Server.js`: The main entry point of the server.
 It sets up the Express application and configures middleware such as cors and Express.json to injest `.json` files and more importantly defines the API routes and functionalities.
 - `Database.js`: A module that that defines and contains the logic to connecting to the MongoDB database.
 It exports a function that the route handlers use to get a database instance.
+- `Seed.js`: A module that inserts the seed data into the MongoDB database if it is currently empty.
 - `/api` directory: Contains individual Javascript files for each API route handler for logging in, creating a new user, deleting a user, adding a user to a group, creating a group, getting user information, making a request to enter a group, reporting another user and more.
 E.g. `login.js`, `createUser.js`